 Despite the wide range of the points to be mentioned in this section, it does not need to be lengthy.
 Stick to 10-15% of the length of the whole paper.

 The focal point of the research paper is the main body.
 Since it is the most extensive part, it should be divided into sections.
 To present the material in a clear and comprehensible manner for the reader, each section should begin with a heading and the purpose it is expected to pursue.
 Paragraphing will help to organize the thoughts so that the reader can easily follow the flow of ideas.
 Each paragraph should begin with a topic sentence.
-If the reader without the knowledge in this particular area understands the paper when reading only the topic sentence, the mission of the author is accomplished.
+If the reader without knowledge in this particular area understands the paper when reading only the topic sentence, the mission of the author is accomplished.
 Besides, each paragraph should be completed with a concluding sentence, drawing out the main points discussed in the paragraph.
 The content of the main sections of the paper is supposed to answer the question the author raised in the introduction.

 The final part of the research paper should be a summary of the main points stated in the law study.
 However, the conclusion should not be made of the phrases copied from the main body or the introduction.
 Logical consistency with the arguments explained in the main part is crucial.
 Moreover, no new arguments can be introduced in this part.